 The Kensie Rebekah Blazer is adorable.
 Who can say no to blush pink this season?!
 Not this girl.
 I loved the slightly oversize fit (but not too oversized, no one is going to think this one isn’t yours!) and the crepe material is both soft and flattering.

 When styling this, I wanted to show a simple way to wear a blazer casually.
 For me, that means a pair of slightly slouchy jeans and a more casual knit top.
 These jeans from Democracy Denim have a fun embroidery detail, and distressed look that I think goes well.
-My top from Energie is comfortable and oversized, so I opted to tuck it in for a bit more of a polished feel.
+My top is comfortable and oversized, so I opted to tuck it in for a bit more of a polished feel.
 Finally, I topped the look off with a pair of white Converse and a straw hat that will have you feeling all of the spring vibes!

 Shop similar pink blazers: